-were not, Ford could have judged, anti-union or anti-labor.
+And Ford had even less public branding reason to do so: his popularlypriced cars were selling to a market of average earners who were not, Ford could have judged, anti-union or anti-labor.
 Announcing his effort to manipulate labor and to extend the monopoly was unlikely to increase Ford's existing popularity with the average Americans who made up his market.
 Better, both for marketing and maybe even litigation purposes, to announce a pro-worker, pro-consumer policy.
 A better strategy in 1919, yes, but still one that lost in the Michigan Supreme Court.

-I close this Part out with two thoughts-one that these analyses of a squeeze-out and a splitting of the monopoly rectangle could be overthinking the business transaction and the other again on how this reinterpretation of Dodge v.
+I close this Part out with two thoughts-one that these analyses of a squeezeout and a splitting of the monopoly rectangle could be overthinking the business transaction and the other again on how this reinterpretation of Dodge v.
 Ford resonates today.

 Ford was by the time of the litigation very rich.
 He could readily have preferred adulation to another dollar.
 Thinking of Ford's testimony as branding makes business sense but it could also have been a successful, wealthy executive looking for respect.
 Of all the possible defenses, the one he chose was the one most likely to lead to a heroic Henry Ford, a titan of Detroit, being seen as bestowing value on his loyal workers and equipping average Americans with the revolutionary, inexpensive basic transportation of the twentieth century.
-And, for a man who was about to run for the United States Senate in 1918, a prolabor, pro-consumer explanation was more likely to resonate with Michigan voters than calculated anti-union, efficiency-wage thinking.
+And, for a man who was about to run for the United States Senate in 1918, a pro-labor, proconsumer explanation was more likely to resonate with Michigan voters than calculated anti-union, efficiency-wage thinking.

 The splitting-the-rectangle explanation for the Dodge v.
 Ford transactions resonates with today's corporate social responsibility movement.
-Rising rents in America's largest firms have given their executives and boards more discretion on how to allocate those rents.78 At the same time, powerful and effective shareholder activism pushes that those rents go primarily or solely to shareholders.79 Proshareholder forces now have two channels for pushing for shareholder profit-a longstanding one that, as idealized, has long pushed executives and boards to be operationally efficient, which thereby usually increases the size of the economic pie, and a newer one of getting those newer rents primarily allocated to shareholders, which in itself usually affects not the pie's size but how it is divided.80
+Rising rents in America's largest firms have given their executives and boards more discretion on how to allocate those rents.
+At the same time, powerful and effective shareholder activism pushes that those rents go primarily or solely to shareholders.
+Proshareholder forces now have two channels for pushing for shareholder profit-a longstanding one that, as idealized, has long pushed executives and boards to be operationally efficient, which thereby usually increases the size of the economic pie, and a newer one of getting those newer rents primarily allocated to shareholders, which in itself usually affects not the pie's size but how it is divided.

-^{78.} Roe, supra note 2, at 240-44, 250-56.
+78. Roe, supra note 2, at 240-44, 250-56.

-^{79.} Id. at 263-65; cf. Mark R. Desjardine, Emilio Marti & Rodolphe Durand, Why Activist Hedge Funds Target Socially Responsible Firms: The Reaction Costs of Signaling Corporate Social Responsibility, 64 ACAD.
+79. Id. at 263-65; cf. Mark R. Desjardine, Emilio Marti & Rodolphe Durand, Why Activist Hedge Funds Target Socially Responsible Firms: The Reaction Costs of Signaling Corporate Social Responsibility, 64 ACAD.
 MGMT.
 J. 851 (2020).